SharjeelAhmad-12/CSS-Lectures/Lecture-1-Introduction+Basic-CSS/01-Introduction.md

 # Lecture 1: Introduction to CSS – Styling the Web

 ## Overview:
-This first lecture will introduce students to CSS (Cascading Style Sheets), explaining its importance, how it interacts with HTML, and the basic building blocks that every web developer must know.
-By the end of this lecture, students will understand:

 1. What CSS is and why it's essential for web development.
 2. The difference between Inline, Internal, and External CSS.